apache/commons-email/README.txt

 1) Build the jar file

-  If you have the source distribution you will need to build the jar file using Maven.
+  If you have the source distribution you will need to build the jar file using Maven 2.
 For instructions on downloading and installing Maven see http://maven.apache.org/.

-  To build execute the command 'maven'.
+  To build execute the command 'mvn package'.
 The jar file will be built in the target directory.

 2) Generate the documentation

-  Run the 'maven site:generate' command.
-The documentation will be written to the target/docs directory.
+  Run the 'mvn site' command.
+The documentation will be written to the target/site directory.
 The documentation has some examples of how to use this package as well as a FAQ.

 3) Use